What is Software Quality Assurance?

 6. Reduces End Time Client Conflicts

 There are many cases found of disagreement of client and organizations later on regarding the change in requirements, time and budget fixed in the starting resulting in the cancellation of the project, money loss and bad impression of the company in the market (loss of client as it would create a bad reputation).
-In SQA everything is fixed in the starting of the project and documented properly without any ambiguity so that no conflicts would arise
+In SQA everything is fixed at the starting of the project and documented properly without any ambiguity so that no conflicts would arise

 Disadvantages of SQA